Capt. Thomas Fanning Farmstead: Description and history

-The documented history of the property begins in 1746-47, when Thomas Fanning purchased 100 acre from Jonathan Brewster of Preston, with a barn standing on it.
-A portion of the house (roughly the western three bays) was built by Fanning not long afterward, and was probably widened to five bays by Fanning's son Frederick, who took over the property in 1789.
-He sold the property to his brother-in-law in 1793.
+The documented history of the property begins in 1746–47, when Thomas Fanning purchased 100 acre from Jonathan Brewster of Preston, with a barn already standing on it.
+Fanning then built a portion of the house, which his son Frederick probably widened to five bays when he took over the property in 1789.
+Frederick sold the property to his brother-in-law in 1793.